 The term of this Agreement shall commence on the date of this Agreement and, unless terminated earlier, shall continue for the period of One Year.
 The Agreement shall be extended automatically every year, unless either Party provides written notice to the other of its intention to terminate the Agreement no less than thirty (30) days prior to the end of the Term.
 Prior to the expiry of the Term, the Parties will discuss in good faith the potential for a continued cooperation and the terms thereof.

-本协议的期限应自本协议日期开始，除非提前终止，否则应持续一年。本协议应每年自动延期，除非任一方在期限结束前至少三十（30）天向另一方发出终止本协议的书面通知。在期限到期之前，双方将真诚地讨论继续合作的可能性及其条款。

 Read & Accepted the Credit Agreement,

-阅读并接受授信协议，